acend/container-basics-training/content/en/docs/09/_index.md

 weight: 9
 ---

-Now it is time to link your frontend and our backend together.
+Now it is time to link your frontend and backend together.

 ## Linking containers

-If you have properly worked through all the previous labs you have the following setup now:
+If you have properly worked through all the previous labs you now have the following setup:

 ```bash
 docker ps